DATA PROTECTION OFFICER

 - where the core activities of the controller or the processor consist of processing operation which require regular and systematic monitoring of data subjects on large scale;

 - where the core activities consist of large-scale processing of special categories of data or personal data relating to criminal convictions and offences.

-The Regulation allows to choose whether the functions of Data Protection Officer will be performed by an employee or a natural or legal person from the outside acting under service contract.
+All other organisations that are not legally obliged may voluntarily designate the DPO.
+The GDPR allows to choose whether the functions of Data Protection Officer will be performed by an employee or external expert.

 ECOVIS ProventusLaw provides the services of Data Protection Officer.